 You may wonder why carrier oils and emulsifiers like Castile soap are necessary in a homemade fly spray.
 The reason is that essential oils are not water-soluble, which means they do not mix well with water alone.
 When you spray a mixture of water and essential oils on your horse, the essential oils may separate from the water, resulting in uneven application and reduced effectiveness.
 An emulsifier helps to create a stable solution by dispersing the essential oils evenly in the water, ensuring that the fly spray is more effective and more evenly applied.

-Other emulsifiers that I like to use are: vodka, which can act as a preservative; witch hazel, which has astringent properties; and fractionated coconut oil, great for a skin moisturizer.
+Additional emulsifiers that you can use are: vodka, which can act as a preservative; witch hazel, which has astringent properties; and fractionated coconut oil, great for a skin moisturizer.
 You can choose the emulsifier that best fits your preference and the needs of your horse as well as combine them.

 How to Use Essential Oil Horse Fly Spray for Best Results